lexibank/tlopo/out/vol2/chapter7.md

 Elsewhere I have reconstructed the term for ‘big’ as &ast;labʷat ([Ross 1998a](../sources/Ross1998a):109), as the medial consonant in many of the forms below seems to reflect either _&ast;b_ or _&ast;bʷ_.
 The Loniu and SV forms offer apparent disambiguation in favour of _&ast;bʷ_.
 Whilst _&ast;labʷat_ must have occurred in the history of many of the forms below, it is not reflected by the Roviana, Hoava, SES, Mota or Raga forms, where the medial consonant appears to reflect _&ast;p_ The form _&ast;lapuat_ accounts for apparent reflexes of both _&ast;-bʷ-_ and _&ast;-p-_.
 The forms which appear to reflect _&ast;-p-_ do just that.
 Moreover, Tigak _lavu_, West Kara _labu_, Raga _lavoa_ and Bauan levu directly reflect medial _&ast;-pu-_.[^6] The forms which appear to reflect _&ast;-bʷ-_ also do just that, but this _&ast;-bʷ-_ reflects a later interstage: POc medial _&ast;-pua-_ became first _&ast;-pʷa-_, then _&ast;-bʷa-_.

 The sound changes in the paragraph above remain tentative, as there are few cases to compare this cognate set with.
-However, the least obvious step proposed above is that _&ast;-bʷa-_ developed from _&ast;-pʷa-_, and there is reasonably good evidence for the step from _&ast;pʷ_ to _&ast;bʷ_ (vol. 1, p.16).
+However, the least obvious step proposed above is that _&ast;-bʷa-_ developed from _&ast;-pʷa-_, and there is reasonably good evidence for the step from _&ast;pʷ_ to _&ast;bʷ_ ([vol.1,16](../contributions/1-2#p-16)).

 The Mapos Buang and Mumeng Patep forms may be non-cognate, as their final -k reflects POc _&ast;-R_, _&ast;-k_ or _&ast;-q_.